aineko-dev/aineko/docs/contributing_docs.md

     $ make lint
     ```

-## Push, make a pull request and see you on GitHub.
+## Push, make a pull request and see you on GitHub

 ??? question "How to make a PR?"